 Similarly, they’re less likely to pose problems when you’re hunting as their virtually silent nature allows you to sneak up on wildlife.
 Finally, when you’re living in a community that requires silence, you’re not as likely to cause a disturbance while you enjoy your game.

-While there are some petrol-powered carts that feature mufflers, the noise of the engine is almost impossible to silence altogether.
-As such, if staying quiet is important to you, you might want to avoid purchasing one.
+While some petrol-powered carts feature mufflers, the noise of the engine is almost impossible to silence altogether.
+As such, if staying quiet is vital to you, you might want to avoid purchasing one.

 As more people now use golf carts to mobilise around their communities, having a quieter option can work to their advantage.
-Supported residential homes sometimes have particularly strict rules about noise pollution so selecting a quieter vehicle will allow you to adhere to such rules.
+Supported residential homes sometimes have unusually strict rules about noise pollution, so selecting a more silent vehicle will allow you to adhere to such regulations.